pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "I am a brain, Watson.
 The rest of me is a mere appendix."
 --Sherlock Holmes

-"You have a grace upon your words, and there is sound sense within them, and expertly, as a singer would do, you have told the story"
+"You have a grace upon your words"
---Homer, The Odyssey
+--Homer, *The Odyssey*

 "When people talk about trying to suppress your fear, I mean, I look at it a different way: I try to expand my comfort zone by practicing the moves over and over again.
 I work through the fear until it's just not scary anymore."
 --Alex Honnold